SSWConsulting/SSW.Rules.Content/rules/how-to-generate-an-ai-image/rule.md

 **4. Practice and Refine Your Skills**

-Creating AI images is as much art as it is science.
 The more you experiment, the better you'll understand how different inputs affect your results.
-Don't be afraid to try new things and make mistakes – it's all part of the learning process.
+Try new things and make mistakes – it's all part of the learning process!